grafana/pyroscope/docs/sources/operators-guide/configure/about-runtime-configuration.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-runtime-configuration/
+  - /docs/fire/latest/operators-guide/configuring/about-runtime-configuration/
 description:
-  Runtime configuration enables you to change a subset of configurations without restarting Grafana Mimir.
+  Runtime configuration enables you to change a subset of configurations without restarting Grafana Fire.
 menuTitle: About runtime configuration
-title: About Grafana Mimir runtime configuration
+title: About Grafana Fire runtime configuration
 weight: 40
 ---

-# About Grafana Mimir runtime configuration
+# About Grafana Fire runtime configuration

-A runtime configuration file is a file that contains configuration parameters, which is periodically reloaded while Mimir is running.
+A runtime configuration file is a file that contains configuration parameters, which is periodically reloaded while Fire is running.
-It allows you to change a subset of Grafana Mimir’s configuration without having to restart the Grafana Mimir component or instance.
+It allows you to change a subset of Grafana Fire’s configuration without having to restart the Grafana Fire component or instance.

 Runtime configuration is available for a subset of the configuration that was set at startup.
-A Grafana Mimir operator can observe the configuration and use runtime configuration to make immediate adjustments to Grafana Mimir.
+A Grafana Fire operator can observe the configuration and use runtime configuration to make immediate adjustments to Grafana Fire.

 Runtime configuration values take precedence over command-line options.